ZStriker19/ConArtistCollective/readme.txt

 This is a practice website that I worked on for Elisa Karjalainen.
 It is based off of her original designs and art.
-To modify amend.